rt-net/crane_x7_ros/README.md

 ## System Requirements

-This packages has been developed and tested on ROS Kinectic & Melodic.
+These packages have been developed and tested on ROS Kinectic & Melodic.
 Please see below for details.

 - ROS Kinetic